How to make a knee injury claim

 - A lot of small strains ought to be settled with these steps.
 However, in more severe injuries or if the symptoms persist you may need specialist advice.
 MRI or ultrasound scans may help to assess the problem and the extent of damage.

-- A physiotherapist can offer you treatment to haste healing and exercises to build up the joint and its muscles and ligaments.
+- A physiotherapist can offer you treatment to hasten healing and exercises to build up the joint and its muscles and ligaments.
 In acute cases surgery may be essential to repair the injury and make the joint stable again.

 Accident Advice Helpline can help you make a knee injury claim, call us to find out more about your next steps.
 Our helpline number is 0800 689 0500 or 0333 500 0993 if you’re calling from a mobile phone.
 Our trained advisors will give you some free legal advice and help you start a compensation claim, if you’re eligible and wish to proceed.